WillemDoesIt/tinytcp/README.md

 # TinyTCP
+Version: 0.0.1

 > [!WARNING]
 > This project is in early stages and is not yet functional.
+> There will be a release branch once working.

 This is a very lightweight simple cross platform package to both listen on a port and to recive messages on that port.